Lunar Mission One: An Announcement about Future Changes - 2019

 We have made a real effort to fulfill the LM1 vision – both ambitious and challenging!
 Yet since the end of LM1’s Kickstarter funded preparatory phase in 2015, we have been proceeding without any cash with only limited progress.
 We have always made clear that beyond the Kickstarter phase, further substantial funds and backing were required to enable the project to advance.
 We have long known of, and waited for, a prospective sponsor but so far it has not been able to deliver.
 The Trustees (who are all volunteers) have decided to wait no further, and to take two main courses of action.

 The first is to seek one High Net Worth Individual, who could personally provide the at-risk cash to recover momentum and could lead to other single sources of high-level funding.
 The individual could be from anywhere around the World and is likely to be a billionaire.
-[The call for new sponsorship is available from here.]
+The call for new sponsorship is available from here.[Link removed May 2023]

 The other course of action is to halt the core LM1 project but to keep alive the inspiring underlying LM1 idea.
 The future mission, including its archive with Digital Memory Boxes for Kickstarter backers, will await external funding and other developments.
 None of the volunteers we have spoken to want to stop their activities.
 So, the idea can be sustained through them.